FAQ - Individual Standards

 IEST (Institute of Environmental Sciences and Technology) at http://www.iest.org

 Does SEMI have standards for Deionized (DI) or Ultra Pure Water?

-Five SEMI Standards are related to ultrapure water.
-The first one (SEMI PV3) is for photovoltaic cell processing application, while the other four are pertinent to semiconductor industry.
+Six (6) SEMI Standards are related to ultrapure water.
+SEMI PV3 is for photovoltaic cell processing application, while the other five are pertinent to the semiconductor industry.

 SEMI F61- Guide for Ultrapure Water System Used in Semiconductor Processing

 This guide establishes the typical definitional requirements for an ultrapure water (UPW) system used in semiconductor manufacturing.
 It is intended to establish a common basis for developing detailed specifications in subsequent documents concerning design, performance and certification and monitoring of UPW systems.

 SEMI F63 - Guide for Ultrapure Water Used in Semiconductor Processing